Usage examples

 """

-# the transaction will be committed or rolled back automatically
+# the transaction commits or rolls back automatically

 # using the context manager